 Anne Soto is an Associate Partner at NewSchools Venture Fund’s Oakland office, where she focuses on investment strategy, due diligence, and management assistance for the organization’s portfolio ventures.

-Prior to joining NewSchools, Anne worked as a member of the teacher recruitment team for Aspire Public Schools.
+Prior to joining NewSchools, Anne worked as a member of the teacher recruitment and support team for Aspire Public Schools.
 During graduate school, Anne helped grow the IU Innovation Center, an incubator for student entrepreneurs.
-Anne started her career as a Teach For America Corps Member in Eastern North Carolina, where she led the regional Upper Elementary professional development team and founded a school-based reading intervention program which partnered community volunteers with struggling readers.
-She has worked for Teach For America’s teacher preparation institute as a Corps Member Advisor and then School Director, where she led a team that trained and supported over 40 new teachers.
+Anne started her career as a Teach For America Corps Member in Eastern North Carolina, where she founded a school-based reading intervention program which partnered community volunteers with struggling readers.
+She has worked for Teach For America’s teacher preparation institute as a School Director, leading a team that trained and supported over 40 new teachers.